SrinikethSekar/Smart-Blind-Stick/README.md

 Hi, I'm Sriniketh S!

-🌟 About Me
+🌟 About Me:
 I am a 20-year-old student currently pursuing a Bachelor's in Electronics and Communication Engineering (ECE).
 My passion lies in the fascinating world of electronics and embedded systems.
 I have actively engaged in various practical experiences and projects to enhance my skills and knowledge.

-🔧 Skills
+🔧 Skills:
 Programming Languages: C, Python
 Embedded Systems: Microcontrollers, Sensors, Actuators Hardware Design: Schematic Design, PCB Layout
 Software Development: Embedded C, Firmware Development Tools & Platforms: Arduino, Raspberry Pi, Keil, MATLAB

-🛠️ Projects & Experience
+🛠️ Projects & Experience:
 Temperature-Based Battery Monitoring System for Buoys Developed at the National Institute of Ocean Technology (NIOT).
 Focused on designing and implementing a system to monitor battery temperature, ensuring optimal performance in oceanic environments.